 1. Historically proven to be capable of committing atrocities, AND

 2. Prophesied to continue to do so, even increasingly, and

 3. Eerily able to stand silently by while others suffer—

 — terrifies me.
 How will neighbors and families turn against each other in the last days?
 How will I be tempted to do so as well?
 And most importantly, what can I do to prevent that?

 I DON’T mean to suggest that Donald Trump is equivalent to Pol Pot of the Khmer Rouge, or that his actions are comparable to genocide.
 In fact, although I may allude to various historical figures throughout this essay, I am not calling Mr. Trump “Hitler” or anything of the kind.
 Furthermore, I will not attempt to persuade anyone that his actions are immoral or evil, for — like any man — his actions are varied and some are quite good.
 I’ve learned — through many conversations with friends and family and strangers online — that such debates are largely unproductive.
-That attempt at persuasion, if you are interested, is available here.
+If you would like to read a list of his actions that convince me he is a deeply immoral man, I’ve compiled that here.

 The purpose of this essay is not to elaborate on the specific actions of the President, but on our own response to any leader.
 I will not be discussing WHAT I criticize about the President, but rather WHY I criticize.
 I cannot change the rhetoric or actions of the President.
 I can, however, examine my own responses, and perhaps persuade others to do the same.
 What is our duty — ethical, religious, or otherwise — in this political sphere?